greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-root-partition.html.md

 title: Collecting Root Partition Statistics
 ---

 For a partitioned table, GPORCA uses statistics of the table root partition to generate query plans.
 These statistics are used for determining the join order, for splitting and joining aggregate nodes, and for costing the query steps.
-In contrast, the Postgres Planner uses the statistics of each leaf partition.
+In contrast, the Postgres-based planner uses the statistics of each leaf partition.

 If you run queries on partitioned tables, you should collect statistics on the root partition and periodically update those statistics to ensure that GPORCA can generate optimal query plans.
 If the root partition statistics are not up-to-date or do not exist, GPORCA still performs dynamic partition elimination for queries against the table.
 However, the query plan might not be optimal.